Skip to Content

 Sewing Speed and Speed Control

-• Fine-tune speed for tricky fabrics.
+• Adjust speed for fabric type

-• Boost confidence with consistent stitching.
+• Boost confidence with consistent stitching

 Handling Different Fabrics